JasonALorance/INTJLo-MMRL-Repo/README.md

 # Template Magisk Modules Repository

-> [!IMPORTANT]
-> Do not fork this repository if you want to create your own Magisk Modules Repository, use the **Use this template** button instead

 A template repository to generate your own Magisk Modules Repository

 ## Directory and File Overview: